GeorgeNav/LiveTyper/README.md

 # live-typer

-An animated way to display text `typing` style
+An animated way to display your text in a `typing` kind of style

 > Made with create-react-library